-However, we will be open for business 5 days per week from Monday to Friday for spectacle dispensing, repairs and collections of glasses.
-An appointment system will operate and we would ask patients to contact us to arrange a time prior to visiting.
-We will not be open for business on Saturdays until August.
+Our appointment system will continue to operate and we would ask patients to contact us to arrange a time prior to visiting.

 The good news…

 We are lucky to have a very spacious practice with two consulting rooms over two floors as well as large waiting areas.
-Whilst we will have to restrict patient numbers for safety, we will nevertheless be able to accommodate 3-4 visitors plus staff at any one time.
+Whilst for the time being we will continue to restrict patient numbers for safety reasons, we will nevertheless be able to accommodate 5-6 visitors plus staff at any one time.

 As many of you already know, Paul Whiteman Optometrists has always invested heavily in the latest eye examining instruments.
 We believe they are an essential element of a good, professional practice.
-Looking ahead, we believe the ‘new normal’ will become the ‘normal normal’ and we are pleased to say this equipment will be coming into its own as it is going to allow us to perform faster, more accurate eye examinations that allow safe ‘distancing’ from the operator.
+Looking ahead, we believe the ‘new normal’ will become the ‘normal normal’ and we are pleased to say this equipment will be coming into its own as it is going to allow us to perform better and more accurate eye examinations that allow safe ‘distancing’ in the consulting rooms.

-We have decided that if we are to continue to offer the level of patient service we aspire to, following the COVID-19 confinement period, it is no longer financially viable for us to perform eye examinations on behalf of the National Health Service.
+Since returning back to work after the first ‘Lockdown’ in June 2020, I have decided that, in the future, if our Practice is to continue to offer the level of patient service we would like it to, it is no longer financially viable for us to perform eye examinations on behalf of the National Health Service.

-Therefore, it is with regret, that from Wednesday 24th June, Paul Whiteman Optometrists will no longer examine patients with new appointment bookings under the National Health Service, except for children and students under 19 years of age.
+It is with regret, therefore, that Paul Whiteman Optometrists no longer examine patients under the National Health Service.

-For the majority of our patients these changes will make no difference to the eye care services they receive.
-It will, unfortunately, mean that our previously NHS patients will, in the future, have to pay privately for them.
+For the majority of our patients these changes will make little difference to the cost of the eye care services they receive.
+It will, unfortunately, mean that some of our patients will now have to pay for their eye examination.